Naa Nuvve: Cast

-Soundtrack
+Music

 The music was composed by Sharreth and released by Sony Music India.

 Release

 The film was released worldwide on 14 June 2018.
-The film's Hindi dubbed version titled Diljala Aashiq will soon be released on YouTube by Goldmines Telefilms in 2020.
+The film's Hindi dubbed version titled Diljala Aashiq was released on YouTube by Goldmines Telefilms.

 Critical reception

 The Times of India rated the film 2/5 and called it "A dull and lifeless take on love and destiny!".

 123 Telugu rated the film 2.75/5 and called it "a routine romantic drama which gets distracted by some wayward execution".

 Greatandhra rated the film 2/5 and says "Looks like it was written on one-line idea, and director and his writers have woven silly scenes to this single point idea."